 It was really interesting to watch everything get started and unfold.
 I was able to learn a lot about the business side of optometry as well.
 Some of the staff had transferred from other America’s Best stores, and some, like me, were brand new to the company.
 Watching the store grow and achieve goals is very rewarding.

-Who is the right fit for this type of setting?
+Who is the right fit for this optometry setting?

 I think that this type of setting is a great option for everyone!
-As a young optometrist, I definitely think that working for National Vision was a great choice to jumpstart my career and find confidence as a new clinician.
+As a young optometrist, I definitely think that working for the National Vision Doctor of Optometry network was a great choice to jumpstart my career and find confidence as a new clinician.
 You learn so many things after school, especially around real-world optometry and interacting with patients outside the exam lane.

 Working in a new store gave me a great opportunity to learn these lessons alongside the rest of the staff.
 And for those who join an established store, you have the confidence of knowing you’re surrounded by experienced optical staff and not on your own!

 The average day of an America’s Best optometrist

 Each morning, my day starts with a short commute.
 While the definition of short varies depending on who you ask, my commute, especially for living in New York City, is short for me!
 Within 10 minutes of leaving my apartment, I am at the office.
 The fact that I ride a motorcycle to work every day lets me get around the bustling traffic; this helps quicken up that morning commute and also gets me energized.

 I work five days a week.
 I have Sundays off and was given the option to choose one weekday to have off, and I chose Thursday.
 I see patients from 9:30 am to 6:30 pm with lunch from 2-3 pm.
 I usually get to work around 9:00 am to chat with the staff and prepare my schedule for the day.